WICG/file-system-access/SuggestedNameAndDir.md

 ### Interaction of `suggestedName` and accepted file types

-It is possible for `suggestedName` to be inconssitent with the file types a website declared as being the accepted file types for a file picker.
+It is possible for `suggestedName` to be inconsistent with the file types a website declared as being the accepted file types for a file picker.
 There are a couple of cases worth highlighting here: